GLOBBIMUS/final-project-neo4jgraphvisualisation/README.md

-Look in the *documentation* for Final Summary.
+Look in the *documentation* for Final Summary, and presentation slides.

 # Final Project (100 points total)